SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-there-and-back-again-a-tombstoning-talethe-return-of-the-application.markdown

 ---
 layout: post
-title: There and Back again &ldquo;A Tombstoning tale&rdquo;&ndash;The return of the application.
+title: There and Back again  - 'A Tombstoning tale' The return of the application.
 date: '2012-06-29 21:49:37'
 tags:
-- ramblings
 - tutorials-resources
 - windows-phone
 ---